wix/stylable/_docs/references/mixin-syntax.md

 Mixins can add CSS declarations to the CSS rule set to which they are applied:

-* Rules are added at the position in the CSS where the `-sb-mixin` is declared.
+* Rules are added at the position in the CSS where the `-st-mixin` is declared.
 * Any selectors that are appended as a result of the mixin are added directly after the rule set that the mixin was applied to.
 * Multiple mixins are applied according to the order that they are specified.